Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 - https://static.nhtsa.gov/odi/inv/2022/INOA-PE22002-4385.PDF

-- https://www.nhtsa.gov/file-a-complaint
+- https://www.nhtsa.gov/report-a-safety-problem

 - https://www.notateslaapp.com/news/783/9a7bdd83-1685-437b-b4c3-3c9450be11eb